FarmBot-Docs/farmbot-genesis/v1.3/Extras/mods/put-farmbot-in-a-greenhouse.md

 ---
 title: "Put FarmBot in a Greenhouse"
 slug: "put-farmbot-in-a-greenhouse"
-excerpt: "Combine FarmBot with an affordable greenhouse for year-round food production"
+description: "Combine FarmBot with an affordable greenhouse for year-round food production"
 ---

 * toc